 A significant change in the focus of the missionary lessons contained in Preach My Gospel was summarized by Elder Holland, who said, "This was created to convert the missionary before we tried to convert the investigator."
-He went on to admonish missionaries that all of what is contained in Preach My Gospel "is supposed to get in your bones, it is supposed to be down in the marrow of your soul.
+He went on to admonish missionaries that all of what is contained in Preach My Gospel "is supposed to get in your bones.
+It is supposed to be down in the marrow of your soul.
 The most important contact and conversion, investigator and baptism you will ever have is yourself.
 In a way we could say that your mission will be a success if you don't convert anybody but yourself.
 It will still be worth it and it will still be right and it will still have its impact."
-Only time will demonstrate the long-term effect Preach My Gospel has had on President Hinckley's initial concerns about convert retention, returned missionary retention, missionary baptismal productivity, and missionary effectiveness in teaching the gospel of Jesus Christ.
+In the years to come, we will see the long-term effect Preach My Gospel will have on convert retention, returned missionary retention, missionary baptismal productivity, and missionary effectiveness in teaching the gospel of Jesus Christ.